 CAASPP - The California Assessment of Student Performance and Progress (CAASPP) System was established on January 1, 2014.
 The CAASPP System replaced the Standardized Testing and Reporting (STAR) Program, which became inoperative on July 1, 2013.
-The primary purpose of the CAASPP System is to assist teachers, administrators, students, and parents by promoting high-quality teaching and learning through the use of a variety of assessment approaches and item types.
+The primary purpose of the CAASPP System is to assist teachers, administrators, students, and parents by promoting high-quality teaching and learning by using a variety of assessment approaches and item types.
 The SBAC is the primary summative tool used to measure student progress within a school site from year to year.
+CAASPP has been put on "pause" for the 2019-2020 and 2020-2021 school years due to COVID restrictions and online learning.
+CAASPP has been reinstated for the 2021-2022 school year when in-person instruction occurred for the full year.
 (See SBAC)